robertmryan/AnimateMasks/README.md

 ## Animate Imageview Masks

-### A demonstration of using UIPanGestureRecognizer to animate the changing of masks of image views
+#### Demonstration of using UIPanGestureRecognizer to animate the changing of masks of image views

 --